In which Zelda is spirited away to a wizard's tower.

 Ganondorf took a deep breath.
 "You can have the bed."

 She protested.
-He didn't respond but merely showed her to his bedroom.
+He didn't respond but merely led her to his bedroom.
 It was empty except for a Gerudo-style bed that consisted of a low wooden platform supporting a simple mattress covered by a single comforter.
 The bedroom was on the same side of the apartment as the living room and bathroom, and its walls were lined with the same enormous windows.
 The lights were off, but the night was brilliant with the city skyline.

 "Can I get you anything?"
 Ganondorf asked from behind her.